kgrid/kgrid-site/docs/awesome/README.md

 - [Desiderata for sharable computable biomedical knowledge for learning health systems](https://onlinelibrary.wiley.com/doi/full/10.1002/lrh2.10065)
-<i>This paper highlights considerations that must be accounted for in order to share knowledge in machine-executable forms.</i>
+<i>This paper highlights things to that account for to share machine-executable knoweldge effectively.</i>

 - [Learning as Data Compression](https://link.springer.com/chapter/10.1007/978-3-540-73001-9_2)
-This paper points out that compressed data is a form of knowledge.
-KGrid generally focuses on machine-executable knowledge arising from analytic or deliberative data compression.
+<i> KGrid generally focuses on machine-executable knowledge arising from analytic or deliberative data compression. </i>

-- [Semantic information and the network theory of account](https://link.springer.com/article/10.1007/s11229-010-9821-4) This paper describes what it takes to upgrade information and arrive at knowledge.
-What it takes is to embed information in a network in a manner that it can flow from a source to a target in such a way that correct answers to the target's questions are provided by the source.
-This perspective on knowledge highlights its relational nature by putting information networks into relief.
+- [Semantic information and the network theory of account](https://link.springer.com/article/10.1007/s11229-010-9821-4)
+<i> This paper describes what it takes to upgrade information and arrive at knowledge.
+What it takes is to embed information in a network so that it can flow in such a way that correct answers to a target's questions are provided by the source. </i>

 - [What is A Philosophical Question?](https://onlinelibrary.wiley.com/doi/full/10.1111/meta.12035)
-This paper categorizes knowledge as three types of answers: observational, logico-mathematical, and noetic.
-KGrid focuses primarily on providing logico-mathematical answers by using computable knowledge.
+<i> This paper categorizes knowledge as three types of answers: observational, logico-mathematical, and noetic.
+KGrid focuses primarily on providing logico-mathematical answers by using computable knowledge. </i>

 #### Sociotechnical Infrastructure Perspectives